borosorus/CygnusDAO-audit/README.md

 Note that, a collateral will only allow the borrowing of its corresponding borrowable(twinstar), and a borrowable will only be borrowable by collateralizing the underlying of its twinstar.

 Both `CygnusBorrow` and `CygnusCollateral` inherit from their corresponding `Void`, `Model`, and `Control` smart contracts.
-* `Void` handles the potential integration of a strategy for the underlying, meaning that this contract will change for each deployment and chain.
+* `Void` handles the potential integration of a strategy for the underlying: this component changes for each deployment and chain.
 * `Model` actually implements the internal logic of the collateral/borrow component.
 * `Control` allows an admin to control most of the parameters of the component.

 `CygnusBorrow` and `CygnusCollateral` smart contracts consist of core's higher level functions to make use of the protocol.

-The rest of the contracts: `Hangar18` and the orbiters, are used to help the deployment and management of each shuttle.
+The rest of the contracts (`Hangar18` and the orbiters) are used to help the deployment and management of each shuttle.

 ### Periphery

 The base router contract `CygnusAltair` will be the main entry point for users to interact with the protocol.
 It eases data construction and it handles leverage and liquidation functionalities.

-Shuttles also have an extension contract associated to their addresses in a router's variable, these contract will be delegated to from the router when needed.
+Shuttles also have an extension contract associated to their addresses in the router, these contract will be delegated to from the router when needed.
 This way, the management part of leveraging/delevaraging transactions is located in those extensions, which handles stablecoin swapping to collateral through different decentralised exchanges.

-`XHypervisor` is the only available extension in scope.
+`XHypervisor` is the only extension in scope.

 ## Roles and privileges

 #### *Cygnus Admin*
     Abilities:

         - Set router extensions
         - Deploy orbiters and board shuttles
         - Kill Orbiters